Cartucho/SurgT_labelling/README.md

     1. The annotator should ensure that the keypoint is mapped accurately and corresponds to the same target in both stereo images;
     2. The annotator should also look back at the previous frame in the video sequence to ensure temporal video consistency in labelling;
     3. If it the keypoint is difficult to label, according to the definition above, then the annotator should set `is_difficult = True`.
 This can be done by pressing `m` to `m`ark the bounding box as a difficult one.
 You will notice that the bounding box will draw a X inside it when `is_difficult = True`.
 4. Steps 1. to 3. should be repeated if you want to labell multiple keypoints per video.
-If that is the case, then go back to the first video frame and press `w` to select the next keypoint id.
-Then you can start the labelling for the new keypoint id;
-5. For the SurgT challenge, the annotators are never allowed to use `i`nterpolation, automation or external intervention to aid their labelling;
-6. The annotations should be reviewed by another annotator.
-7. Finally, once the labelling is reviewed press `g` to generate the `g`round truth.
-    + If you want to eliminate a range of pictures you can again use `r` for range, and select the image range first, followed by pressing `e` to eliminate;
-4. Once you are satisfied with the labeling of that keypoint in the entire stereo video, you can go back to the img 0, press `w` to select the next keypoint id, and go back to step 1. to start labeling the next keypoint.
+Once you are satisfied with the labeling of that keypoint in the entire stereo video, you can go back to the img 0, press `w` to select the next keypoint id, and go back to step 1. to start labeling the next keypoint.
+5. The annotations should be reviewed by another annotator.
+6. Finally, once the labelling is reviewed press `g` to generate the `g`round truth.

 #### How to eliminate a bounding box?